NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 ### **DoxHut Engine Method**

 - Action input by the driver or system administrator to indicate the route has been completed.
-Note: This is the final action in the route and can only be performed once the driver arrived at the destination and all stops are in a status different than **"pending"**.
+Note: This is the final action in the route and can only be performed once the driver arrived at the destination and all stops are in a status different than **"pending"**.<br>

-- Throws:
+**Throws:**
 - **TenantNotDefinedException** when no tenant has been informed.
 - **StillNotArrivedAtDestination** when the action **"Arrive at Destination"** has not been performed.
 - **NoRouteLoadedException** when no route has been loaded.